Official State of Rhode Island website

 A lease with an effective date contingent upon being selected for a license is sufficient to satisfy site control at the application phase.
 The lease must allow the operation of a cannabis establishment on the property, cannot be at a shared location with another licensee and must afford the applicant exclusive rights to the property.
 As such, no more than one applicant can demonstrate such rights at a single location.

-1. If more than one applicant holds a contingent lease for the same property, is site control satisfied, or will this disqualify one or both applicants?
+1. UPDATED 11/04/2025: If more than one applicant holds a contingent lease for the same property, is site control satisfied, or will this disqualify one or both applicants?

-Since an applicant must have exclusive rights to their proposed cannabis establishment property, no more than one applicant can hold a lease for the same physical location, whether they have a contingent lease or a regular lease.
-If multiple applicants provide leases for the same physical property, the applications may be disqualified for not being able to demonstrate the site control requirement.
-It is the responsibility of each applicant to ensure that no other leases exist for the same proposed physical property.
+Since an applicant must have exclusive rights to a proposed cannabis establishment property, no more than one applicant can hold a lease for the same physical location, whether it is a contingent lease or a regular lease.
+If multiple applicants provide leases for the same physical property, these applications may be disqualified for not being able to demonstrate the site control requirement, as multiple applicants cannot all be selected for licensure using a single property.
+It is the responsibility of each applicant to ensure that no other lease(s) exist for the same proposed physical property.

 1. Will the random selection process, or lottery, occur at the same time for all three retail license categories?